zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Subquery.md

 SELECT * from mytable1 where id in (select id from mytable2 where value = mytable1.value);
 ```

-`“where value = mytable1.value” in the subquery is a CORRELATED condition. `MaxCompute of early versions reports errors for such expressions that reference source tables both in subqueries and in outer queries.  **MaxCompute supports such expressions now**.
-In fact, such filtering conditions are  part of the ON condition in SEMI JOIN.
+`where value = mytable1.value` in the subquery is a CORRELATED condition.
+MaxCompute of early versions reports errors for such expressions that reference source tables both in subqueries and in outer queries.  **MaxCompute supports such expressions now**.
+In fact, such filtering conditions are a part of the ON condition in SEMI JOIN.

 NOT IN SUBQUERY is similar to LEFT ANTI JOIN.
-However, they have a significant difference.
+However, they have one significant difference.

 **For example**: